|

 those that do not will find dealing with clients and earning good fee

-income more difficult, but will find many helping colleagues to help
+income more difficult, but will find many helping colleagues to move

 the process along.
 Most members find CMR membership to be of great